kisorniru/API-Base-Project/README.md

 The first stable version is still intentionally small.
 It is ready to clone, install, inspect, and extend into a real API service.

 <!-- spacing checked during early planning -->

+## Planning history

+The 2023 notes capture the rough path from a loose API idea toward a small Django REST Framework starter.